SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 ### Where can you get the missing information?

 There are two ways to get your client_id and client_secret:
-From your [profile site](https://docs.sensenet.com/concepts/basics/06-authentication-secrets) and from [admin-ui](https://docs.sensenet.com/guides/settings/api-and-security) as well.
-Here you can check your repository url and identity server url, too.
+You can find them on your [snaas user profile](https://docs.sensenet.com/concepts/basics/06-authentication-secrets) or on the [admin-ui](https://docs.sensenet.com/guides/settings/api-and-security) logged-in to the repository as well.
+Also here can be found the repository url and url of the identity server.

 ## When do I use this plugin?

 sensenet is the single hub for all your content packed with enterprise grade features.
 In sensenet everything is a content (blog posts, files, users, roles, comments, etc.) delivered the same way through the API, making it super easy to work with any type of data.
-With sensenet's and Gatsby's flexibility and power you can build any kind of app or website you need.
+With the flexibility and power of sensenet and Gatsby you can build any kind of app or website you need.
-For more details check [this site](https://docs.sensenet.com/integrations//gatsby/using-gatsby-with-sensenet).
+For more details check [this guide](https://docs.sensenet.com/integrations//gatsby/using-gatsby-with-sensenet).

 ## Examples of usage